Sometimes you just get stuck on questions like:

 Now, it’s important to also differentiate between the different results in search terms for SEO and Google Ads.

-There’s a lot of information available for how Google handles specific keywords in their Keyword Planner Tool.
+There’s a lot of information available on how Google handles specific keywords in their Keyword Planner Tool.
 Because of that, it’s important to make the distinction between the different match types.

 They affect the data that you see in Google Ads directly, and are strongly related to how many other advertisers there are.